 Balances in the Budget Stabilization Reserve Fund, the successor to the Tax Stabilization Reserve Fund, may be used to alleviate emergencies threatening the health, safety or welfare of the Commonwealth's citizens or to offset unanticipated revenue shortfalls due to economic downturns.
 Income to the fund is provided by the transfer of a legislatively determined portion of the General Fund budgetary basis unappropriated surplus at the close of a fiscal year, by investment income to the fund, and by specific appropriation from other available funds by the General Assembly.
 The Budget Stabilization Reserve Fund is intended to accumulate a balance equal to 6 percent of General Fund revenues.
 Beginning with fiscal year 2003, 25 percent of any fiscal year-end surplus is to be deposited into the Budget Stabilization Reserve Fund.
 When the Budget Stabilization Reserve Fund balance reaches or exceeds a level equal to 6 percent of General Fund revenues, the proportion of the General Fund's fiscal year-end balance to be transferred to the Budget Stabilization Reserve Fund is to be lowered from 25 percent to 10 percent.
 The General Assembly may appropriate additional amounts to this fund at any time.
 For fiscal year 2006, \$171.4 million was transferred to the Fund, which represented the required statutory transfer of 25 percent of the \$685.4 million unappropriated surplus balance.
 At the end of the 2007 fiscal year, the Commonwealth's unappropriated surplus balance was \$707.8 million which resulted in a statutorily required transfer of \$176.9 million to the Budget Stabilization Reserve Fund.
-At present, the Commonwealth maintains a balance of approximately \$736.8 million in the Budget Stabilization Reserve Fund.
-Additionally, based on current fiscal year 2008 revenues exceeding the estimate, less proposed supplemental appropriations, the Commonwealth currently anticipates an additional statutorily-required deposit of at least \$133 million following the end of fiscal year 2008.
-Such contributions would raise the balance in the Budget Stabilization Reserve Fund to nearly \$900 million.
-Further, as of March 2008, the Commonwealth maintains balances in various funds and accounts, including the Budget Stabilization Reserve Fund, totaling approximately 6.8 percent of the Commonwealth's annual operating costs.
+In July 2008, the statutory transfer of 25 percent of the Commonwealth's unappropriated surplus balance was suspended for one year.
+At present, the Commonwealth maintains a balance of approximately \$743.6 million in the Budget Stabilization Reserve Fund.
+Further, as of October 2008, the Commonwealth maintains balances in various funds and accounts, including the Budget Stabilization Reserve Fund, totaling approximately 8.5 percent of the Commonwealth's annual operating costs.
 See data contained in Table 8 for additional information.
 These additional funds may become available through either executive or legislative action to address unforeseen budgetary stresses that could occur.
 Balances in the Budget Stabilization Reserve Fund are to be used only when emergencies involving the health, safety or welfare of the residents of the Commonwealth or downturns in the economy resulting in significant unanticipated revenue shortfalls cannot be dealt with through the normal budget process.
 Funds in the Budget Stabilization Reserve Fund may be appropriated only upon the recommendation of the Governor and the approval of a separate appropriation bill by a vote of two-thirds of the members of both houses of the General Assembly.
-Any funds appropriated from the Budget Stabilization Reserve Fund that are unspent are returned to the Budget Stabilization Reserve Fund.
+Any funds appropriated from the Budget Stabilization Reserve Fund.